bbrfc-celtic/website-dev/README.md

 Compass to generate the sprite PNG and the necessary CSS.
 This process is automatic and makes it very simple to just add or remove sponsors when needed.

+Copy an image to `/assets/img/sponsors/` and it will be available with the class `.sponsors-<name-of-image>`.

 The images are then put in a kind of 'masonry' layout, which does not look too bad.